wiz0u/WTelegramBot/README.md

 - Removed many [Obsolete] tags for things that still simplify your code
 - Turned many nullable (like `bool?`) into normal type (like `bool`) when `null` meant the same as the default value (like `false`)
 - Turned some `ParseMode?` back into `ParseMode` (restoring the old `ParseMode.Default` which is the same as default/null)
+- Restored some `MessageType` enum value that were removed (renamed) recently (easier compatibility)
 - Not pushing you towards using silly Request-based constructors (seriously!?)

 These should make migration from previous versions of Telegram.Bot more easy